 Driftwood Pieces with Character.

 Originally these driftwood pieces were returned to the river after their portraiture, in order to let them continue their journey.
 Since the day when one of them, using a natural whirlpool in the water, kept comming back right in front of my feet, they are gathering in large numbers in my appartment.

-They tend to be rare during dry years, but with the waters of the melting snow every spring, there are usually many of them to be found comming down from the surrounding mountains.
+They tend to be rare during dry years, but with the waters of the melting snow every spring, there are usually many of them to be found comming down from the surrounding mountains, where they also can be picked up.
 They prefer to appear in diffuse light.

 The first rock from the River Weissach became conspicuous during the dry spring of 2007.
 From then on, his kind regularly provided for ballast in the photographer´s backpack on his way home.